FrankP89/CISS_BOSCH_INTEGRATION/README.md

 23 - 10 - 2019

-Allows the utilization of the CISS BOSCH sensor in environments using Python 2 and Python 3.
+Allows the utilization of the CISS BOSCH sensor in environments using Python 3.